 “This observation is in keeping with other studies that have suggested that the female brain experiences less loss of cerebral blood flow following puberty, more brain glycolysis during young adulthood, and less loss of protein synthesis-related gene expression during aging,” Porter told Healthline.

 However, it’s important to note that while women have younger metabolic brain age, it is unclear if it has any protective effects on women’s brains in the long run.

-Take for example the rates of Alzheimer’s disease.
-Two-thirds of people diagnosed with Alzheimer’s disease are women.
+Take for example the rates of Alzheimer’s disease. of people diagnosed with Alzheimer’s disease are women.
 After age 60, women are more likely to be diagnosed with Alzheimer’s disease than breast cancer.

 While this study looked at people who were cognitively normal (that is, their brains showed no signs of impairment, plaque growth, or disease), the results may open a field of research that could improve the understanding of brain health and disease development.